rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 	Verona - blue skinned blonde hair tiefling.
 Runs a rundown juice bar in the streets of sapphire.
 On a backstreet.
 		Bob - Extra servant

+The Fool *(Inverse)*'s Carnival
+	The fool is holding a carnival starting in The Narrow's and leading all the way up to Damocan's Grounds for the main event.
+The parade has many stops

 <span style="color:#ff0000">MAIN QUEST</span>: <span style="color:#c00000">Aorta</span> is negotiating a deal between the party and an anonymous buyer (The Consortium.